betfair-datascientists/betfair-datascientists.github.io/src/modelling/AusOpenPythonTutorial.md

 The metric used to determine the winner will be log loss, based on the actual matchups that happen in the Open.
 For more information on log loss, click [here](http://wiki.fast.ai/index.php/Log_Loss).

-For a detailed outline of the task, the prizes, and to sign up, click [here](https://www.betfair.com.au/hub/australian-open-datathon/).

 How an outline of our methodology and thought process, read [this](/modelling/howToModelTheAusOpen) article.

 ### Intention